• Skip to primary navigation

 Figure 1: Getting an embed link from ThingLink.

 Next, let’s insert the embedding into PowerPoint.
 Open your presentation in the PowerPoint desktop application and go to the slide where you would like to add content.
-On the “Insert” tab on the ribbon, open “Add-ins”.
+On the “Home” tab on the ribbon, open “Add-ins”.

 The first time you use embedding, you must get the Add-in.
 Select “Get Add-ins” (Fig. 2).
 In the opening pop-up window select the tab “Admin Managed”, under which the ThingLink icon should appear (Fig. 3).
 Select the icon and press “Add” and then the embed window will pop up and you can add a ThingLink-link.
-The embed should now appear.
+The content should now appear.

-In the future, the ThingLink add-in can be found right in your PowerPoint app behind the “My Add-ins”-menu (Figure 2).
+After doing this once, the ThingLink add-in can be found right in your PowerPoint app behind the “My Add-ins”-menu (Figure 2).

 Figure 2: Search for add-ins in PowerPoint.